-An optional transaction created when a merchant requests and receives permission from the card network to complete a purchase or cash advance transaction.
+An optional card transaction created when a merchant requests and receives permission from the card network to complete a purchase or cash advance transaction.

-Authorizations are converted to Holds when the card transaction is approved by Episys.
+Authorizations are converted to Holds when the card transaction is approved by Symitar.
 The amount of the Authorization is deducted from a member’s balance when calculating the available balance on a share account and available credit limit for a loan.

 An Authorized Signer is an individual having the right to transact business on an account.
 This person may or may not be an owner of the account.
-Any account type may have authorized signors but they are the only type of owner allowed on Organization and Non-Profit Accounts.
+Any account type except Trusts may have authorized signors but they are the only type of owner allowed on Organization and Non-Profit Accounts.

 Automated Teller Machine (ATM)

 Automated Teller Machine is a generic term for financial deposit and withdrawal units operated by credit unions, banks and private businesses.
 First Education owns and operates two ATMs.
 They are located in the drive-up of our office, and the mezzanine of the Cheyenne/Laramie County Government Complex.
-The ATM at our main office is the credit union’s only deposit taking ATM.

 A condensed list of assets, liabilities and capital for a given date.